 Mandy Moore (Rapunzel), Zachary Levi (Eugene), Eden Espinosa (Cassandra) and Jeremy Jordan (Varian) do absolutely amazing jobs.
 An honorable mention goes to James Monroe Iglehart (Lance).

 Mandy Moore really elevates Rapunzel even though the writing can be lacking at times (more on that later).
 Jeremy Jordan also elevates Varian.
 When he was pleading for Rapunzel’s help for his dad, you couldn’t help but feel an overflow of sympathy.
 The acting pushed the emotions just right – not tamed but not overdone.

-> But a special, special bow to Zachary Levi’s Eugene with a close second to Eden Espinosa’s Cassandra.
+But a well-deserved, massive applause to Zachary Levi’s Eugene with a close second to Eden Espinosa’s Cassandra.
 Levi’s depiction of Eugene is unmatched.
 He adds energy and colors to his lines – even to the normal ones.
 Yes, Levi gets a lot of well-written material, but I just can’t imagine anyone else doing Eugene Fitzherbert.

-> Espinosa should get tons of credit too.
+Espinosa should get tons of credit too.
 She also gets well-written material but she performs the character with such heart and emotion.
 She does a superb job.
 This actress deserves more attention in her career.

 Espinosa and Levi are especially fun to listen to when they are together.
 One of the best scenes they did was when Eugene was asking Cass questions to learn more about her when they were locked in a cell together.
 This was when Rapunzel locked them in there in hopes of forcing them to get along better (Cassandra vs. Eugene).
 Their performance of Eugene and Cassandra being frenemies really sells.
 The funniest moments often come when those two are bickering.